k13w/heavly/README.md

-# heavly
+# Heavly
 Backdoor web in python

 ##Apresentação
-    A Backdoor web in python based on weevely
+    A web backdoor manager in python, using PHP backdoor, based on weevely

 ```
     [+] AUTOR:        Gilmar Silva